 Listing 49.
 The first step in creating a pivot table is sending the raw data to Excel.

-'''

-OPEN DATABASE HOME(2) + "Northwind\Northwind"
+''' OPEN DATABASE HOME(2) + "Northwind\Northwind"

-SELECT EmployeeID, ;
+SELECT EmployeeID,;

-YEAR(OrderDate) AS Year, ;
+YEAR(OrderDate) AS Year,;

-MONTH(OrderDate) as Month, ;
+MONTH(OrderDate) as Month,;

-SUM(QuantityUnitPrice) AS OrderTotal ;
+SUM(QuantityUnitPrice) AS OrderTotal;

-FROM Orders ;
+FROM Orders;

+JOIN OrderDetails;

+ON Orders.OrderID = OrderDetails.OrderID;

+GROUP BY 1, 2, 3;

+INTO CURSOR csrMonthlyTotals

 '''